Training dates and booking

 - 21, 22, 28, 29 January 2014 FULLY BOOKED

 - 4, 5, 11, 12 February 2014

 Email firstname.lastname@example.org or phone 0151 478 4240 to book your free place on one of these workshop dates.

-The training programme is a whole day workshop session.
-There is no charge for this training.
-It is aimed at those working in Merseyside to support people living with dementia and their carers, to live well.
+These workshops are aimed at those working in Merseyside to support people living with dementia and their carers to live well.
 This includes health and social care staff as well as others who work in public facing services, for example housing, welfare rights, library and leisure services, public transport etc.